 Clearly, where you decide to get your advanced degree is going to impact that cost.
 And as all of us are now aware, some are willing to go to extremes to get into specific universities.

 Unless you come from a wealthy family, chances are you don’t have that kind of cash floating around for higher education.
-You may need to think about a student loan debt.
-And if you or your family can bear the burden of even one of the best student loans available, looking for different funding opportunities, such as graduate school grants and scholarships is just a reasonable thing to do.
+You may need to think about finding a student loan.
+And, if you or your family can bear the burden of even one of the best student loans available, looking for different funding opportunities, such as graduate school grants and scholarships is just a reasonable thing to do.

 Miscellaneous Student Expenses and Fees

-As if the above amounts aren’t enough—more than enough!—be aware there are a host of other ancillary expenses that need to be paid.
+As if the above amounts aren’t enough, be aware there are a host of other ancillary expenses that need to be paid.